lishiyo/digital-twin-mem0/dev_docs/v1_chat_ingestion.md

         - Preferences and traits for UserProfile
         - Key decisions or commitments
         - Questions asked and answers provided
+    - Store summaries in Postgres and Mem0
+        - each conversation in Postgres uses the previous summary and augments it with the new messages
+        - each bunch of new messages goes into Mem0
 3. Implement a tiered memory system
 - Short-term: Recent raw messages (high detail, recency bias)
 - Medium-term: Session summaries (moderate detail, last few months)